fostering the humanistic practice of medicine publishing personal accounts of illness and healing encouraging health care advocacy

 Not What I Expected Read More »

-Drifting Along the River’s Current Read More »
+Put to the Test Read More »

 Last night I dreamt that New York City was gone–that it had disappeared into a billowy horizon.
 I was walking on some unknown highway and looked over my shoulder and saw nothing but grey-white layers of clouds.
 No blue sky.
 No brown earth.
 No Big Apple.
 A real nightmare.